2025 Solar Incentives Guide for Northfield, MN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Your local Northfield solar panel installation expert can provide more information about the ITC and how it may apply to your situation.
+Your local Northfield solar panel installer can offer more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these might include tax credits, rebates and more.
-These incentives might be handled by your county or municipality, or by the Minnesota government.
-Certain incentives are available for a limited time, while others are ongoing.
+Some solar incentives may be provided by state and local governments.
+Similar to federal incentives, these might include rebates, tax credits and more.
+Incentives may be handled by your county or municipality, or by the state of Minnesota.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Northfield